MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/convert-models.md

 ---
 author: keno-msft
-description: Everything you need to know about converting 3D models to use with Dynamics 365 Import Tool (Preview) ms.author: keno ms.date: 09/11/2020 ms.service: crm-online ms.topic: article
+description: Everything you need to know about converting 3D models to use with Dynamics 365 mixed-reality applications ms.author: keno ms.date: 09/11/2020 ms.service: crm-online ms.topic: article
-title: Convert your 3D (CAD) models to use with Dynamics 365 Import Tool (Preview) ms.reviewer: v-brycho
+title: Convert your 3D (CAD) models to use with Dynamics 365 mixed reality applications, such as Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# Convert your 3D (CAD) models
+# Convert your 3D (CAD) models to use with Dynamics 365 mixed-reality applications

 To use your 3D models with [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality applications, you need to convert them to a file format that supports real-time rasterization.